On the combination of graph data for assessing thin-file borrowers' creditworthiness: Representation Learning on Networks

 \subsubsection{Graph Convolutional Networks}

-The graph convolutional neural networks (GCNs) generalize the convolution operation to networks formalized as graphs.
-GCNs aims to produce a node's representation $Z_v$ by adding its attributes or feature vector $X_v$ and neighbors $\{X_u\}_{u \in N(v)}$, where $N(v)$ is the ego network of node $n$, i.e., the subgraph composed of the nodes to whom node $n$ is connected.
-This study will use the spectral-based GCN, aka Chebyshev Spectral convolutional neural network, proposed by \citet{Defferrard2016}, which defines the graph convolution operator as a filter from graph signal processing.
-In particular, we will use the specific GCN proposed by \citep{Kipf2016} which uses as a filter a first-order approximation of the Chebyshev polynomial of the eigenvalues' diagonal matrix.
-This GCN operation follows the expression:
+The Graph convolutional networks generalize the convolution operation to networks formalized as graphs.
+The GCNs aim to produce a node's representation $Z_v$ by adding its attributes or feature vector $X_v$ and neighbors $\{X_u\}_{u \in N(v)}$, where $N(v)$ is the ego network of node $n$, that is, the subgraph composed of the nodes to whom node $n$ is connected.
+This study uses the spectral-based GCN, also known as the Chebyshev spectral convolutional neural network, proposed by \citet{Defferrard2016}, which defines the graph convolution operator as a filter from graph signal processing.
+In particular, we use the specific GCN proposed by \citet{Kipf2016}, which uses as a filter a first-order approximation of the Chebyshev polynomial of the eigenvalues' diagonal matrix.
+This graph convolution operator follows the expression: